What lessons can we learn from "The Lord's Prayer"?

 These few short phrases recorded by Matthew and Luke can be a gold mine of spiritual truth for us.
 Among other things, Jesus in this prayer says absolutely nothing about a special "prayer language."
 When Jesus' disciples came to Him asking to be taught to pray, Jesus did not give them a lesson in unknown tongues.
 He did not say, "Begin repeating over and over again some word of praise." [ more on tongues-speaking ]

 Jesus taught us how to talk to God about our daily needs.
-And He models for us a prayer for forgiveness -- both the receiving and the giving.
-He also shows us that we have the privilege of asking for divine guidance.
+He also models a prayer for forgiveness, both the receiving and the giving, and shows us that we have the privilege of asking for divine guidance.

 Then our Lord follows up this model prayer, with an emphasis on the need for perseverance in prayer.

-He assures us that God is good to those that wait (meaning trust or hope) upon Him, and that our prayers will be answered.
+He assures us that God is good to those who wait (meaning trust or hope) upon Him and that our prayers will be answered.

 It's the kind of free, open communication with the Creator that our hearts long for.
 It is the type of relationship that He wants us to have with Him.

-These devotional thoughts were written while Barbara and I were serving as moissionaries in Italy.
+These devotional thoughts were written while Barbara and I served as missionaries in Italy.
 They appeared in Standard, a take-home Faith Connections curriculum piece for adult Sunday school classes published by The Foundry.

 -- Howard Culbertson,